jedisct1/libsodium-doc/password_hashing/README.md

 Common use cases:
 - Protecting an on-disk secret key with a password,
 - Password storage, or rather: storing what it takes to verify a password without having to store the actual password.
+- Deriving a secret key from a password, for example for disk encryption.